akb825/DeepSea/modules/Scene/SceneVectorDraw/README.md

 The following scene node types are provided with the members that are expected:

+* `"DiscardBoundsNode"`: scene node with bounds outside of which shader fragments are discarded.
+	* `discardBounds`: the discard bounds as a 2x2 array of floats for the minimum and maximum points.
+If omitted, an empty bounds will be used to initially disable bounds discarding.
+	* `children`: an array of child nodes.
+Each element is an object with the following elements:
+		* `nodeType`: the name of the node type.
+		* `data`: the data for the node.
 * `"TextNode"`: scene node to draw a `Text` object.
 	* `embeddedResources`: optional set of resources to embed with the node.
 This is a map containing the elements as expected by `SceneResourcesConvert.convertSceneResources()`.
 	* `text`: the name of the text element to draw.